The Food Dye Law Nobody Knows About

 The Gap Is the Point

-What I've come to understand is that the gap between a law passing and parents hearing about it doesn't fill itself.
+The gap between a law passing and parents hearing about it doesn't fill itself.
 Schools will comply in 2028 — quietly, practically, probably without announcement.
 A yogurt brand will change.
-A cake mix will switch.
 And the parent volunteer ecosystem — the fundraisers, the class parties, the treat bags — will keep running on whatever they've always run on, because nobody ever said anything.

 That gap is where I live right now.
 And I think a lot of parents who care about this live there too — quietly, a little frustrated, not sure how to be heard in rooms that weren't really designed to hear them.